-Anthracite was formed during the Carboniferous Age, when the dense green vegetation that thrived during the tropical climate of the time fossilized.
-Today, anthracite is the oldest, hardest, and cleanest type of coal.
+Anthracite was formed over 250 million years ago during the Carboniferous Age, when the dense green vegetation that thrived during the tropical climate of the time fossilized over millions of years.
+It is the oldest, hardest and cleanest type of coal.

-Anthracite has been providing even, comfortable heating in homes, schools, hospitals, office buildings, military bases and other institutions throughout the United States and other parts of the world for over 125 years.
+Anthracite has been providing even, comfortable heating in homes, schools, hospitals, office buildings, military bases and other institutions throughout the Eastern United States for over 125 years.